 Studies show that African and African-American people are less likely to consider themselves overweight than Caucasian-American people because of differences in body image perceptions and beauty standards.

-Other factors that affect your weight include pregnancy, race, medical conditions, hydration, among many others.
+Other factors that affect your weight include pregnancy, race, medical conditions, and hydration, among many others.

 - Diet Culture: Is Dieting Good or Bad for You?

 - Mindful Eating: The Best Way to Develop a Healthy Relationship With Food